“An Investment in knowledge pays the best interest”

 Long term investing in stocks completely does away with emotions in investing.
 This is because when you have a clear long term investment mindset, you will not be excited to sell stocks when you see a jump of 10% or even panic and exit when markets are crashing due to some international issues like Brexit or rising oil prices for example.
 By remaining invested in long term you are simply giving enough time to the business to grow and realize its actual potential because no business can grow overnight.

 Long term investing in stocks enables you to take advantage of compounding as well the ability to reinvest your dividends over time which will enable you to generate even bigger profits.
 When you invest for long term, time is your greatest benefactor.

 Most stock market investors must have read about the enormous wealth created by long term investment in stocks of technology giants, Infosys and Wipro.
 However, there are plenty of other stocks too in the market which have created substantial wealth for long term shareholders.

 Take HDFC Bank stock, for example, which has been one of the greatest wealth compounders in Indian stock markets.
 If one had bought 100 shares of its stock on 2nd Jan 2001 for Rs.
 22.44 and held on to it till today, the price will have gone up to Rs.
-1216 per share.
-That’s a whopping gain of 5310.22% in 19 years.
+1587 per share.
+That’s a whopping gain of over 5400% in 20 years.
 That means the initial investment of only Rs.
 2244 in the year 2001 would have grown to Rs.
 121,600 simply by buying and holding the stock of HDFC Bank.
 That’s the power of compounding.